 Student Learning Experience Information:

 The course will be taught through three one-hour lectures and one one-hour tutorial per week.
-There will be interactive elements in the lectures which will be replaced on a few occasions with field trips and there is a schedule of readings which the students will be required to read before relevant lectures and tutorials.
-Through participation in lecture and tutorial discussions, as well as through tutorial exercises, an essay, and an exam, students will demonstrate their achievement of the learning outcomes.
-Tutorial readings and key texts are available in digital format via resourcelists.ed.ac.uk.
+There will be interactive elements in the lectures which will be replaced on a few occasions with fieldtrips and there is a schedule of readings which the students will be required to read before relevant lectures and tutorials.
+Each student will be asked to give a short presentation at one tutorial during the semester on the reading for a given day.
+Through participation in lecture and tutorial discussions, as well as through weekly tutorial sheets, and essay, and an exam, students will demonstrate their achievement of the learning outcomes.

 Entry Requirements (not applicable to Visiting Students)